- Category: Articles

-We Are Not Losing "The War on Drugs"
+We Are Not Losing "The War on Drugs."

-The fact is that Canada is not, nor have we ever been, engaged in a "War on Drugs".
+The fact is that Canada is not, nor have we ever been, engaged in a "War on Drugs."

 Statistics reveal that less than one drug related charge per Canadian police officer is laid per year in Canada.
 While enforcement efforts focus on drug production, trafficking, and importation, possession only charges are generally laid as a consequence of investigations into other crimes and complaints.
-Police officers and justice officials often resort, within our existing legislative framework, to alternative measures in dealing with young offenders, first time offenders and minor possession only type offenses.
+Police officers and justice officials often resort, within our existing legislative framework, to alternative measures in dealing with young offenders, first time offenders and minor possession only type offences.